serokell/ariadne/docs/usage-tui.md

 the previous and the next item respectively (including the `[ + Add wallet ]` button).
 Right key will go to the first child of the current item, and Left key will go to the parent.
 Ctrl-Up and Ctrl-Down can be used to jump between wallets: Ctrl-Up will first go to the current wallet (when an account is selected), then to the previous wallet.
 Ctrl-Down will always go to the next wallet.
 Finally, `h`, `j`, `k`, `l` keys will work exactly as Left, Down, Up and Right arrow keys (without Ctrl).

-To create a new wallet, select `[ + Add wallet ]` line in the tree.
+To create a new wallet, select the `[ + Add wallet ]` line in the tree.
 A special widget will appear on the right.
 There you can either create a completely new wallet by specifying its name and passphrase, or restore an existing one.
 When a new wallet is created, Ariadne will print you its mnemonic. **Please save it somewhere safe**.